 Moises Caicedo still wants to join Chelsea despite British record £111m deal with Liverpool

-Moises Caicedo remains intent on joining Chelsea this summer despite Liverpool having a bid worth £111 million agreed with Brighton.
+Moises Caicedo remains intent on joining Chelsea this summer despite Liverpool having a deal worth £111 million agreed with Brighton.

 Liverpool have been pushing hard to sign Caicedo this week, as first revealed by Telegraph Sport, and moved quickly to strike a deal with Brighton over the midfielder.